JarekB-dev/byron-air/README.md

 ![Departure Date](assets/images/departure_date.png)

-> User have to input date in DD/MM/YYYY format and date must be in the future otherwise error will be shown and user asked to try again.
+> User have to input date in DD/MM/YYYY format and date must be in the future, otherwise error will be shown and user asked to try again.

 User is being presented with three available flights with random hours and random prices.

 ![Flights details](assets/images/flight_details.png)

 > User have to choose one of three options.
-Any input other than 1,2,3 will create error and ask user to try again.
+Any input other than 1,2,3 will cause error and ask user to try again.

 Succesfully selecting available flight will prompt the user to next screen, which will ask for Name and total number of passengers.

 ![Passenger Details](assets/images/pax_details.png)

-> User needs to choose their name that must contain two parts: first and last name.
+> User needs to choose name that must contain two parts: first and last name.
 Name cannot contain any digits or error will be shown.

 Last step when application will ask for Users input is number of check-in bags.

 ![Check in Bags](assets/images/check_in_bags.png)

-> User can select only 3 check in bags per passenger.
+> User can select only 3 check-in bags per passenger.
 Each bag costs 25€ and is being added to total booking price.
 Number of bags more than allowed will print error to the User.

-Finally, user is being presented with all input provided in the form of Table.
+Finally, user is being presented with all provided inputs in form of Table.
 All details are added to Booking worksheet with randomly generated Reservation Number.

 ![Reservation](assets/images/reservation.png)